 - No editing tools

 - No direct link to share screenshots via social networks

 Google Web Store rating: 4.9 out of 5 stars

-GoFullPage is the one of the easiest extensions to use for making a whole page scroll on Mac.
-You can click on the icon or use the shortcut Alt+Shift+P. The image will appear in a new tab, where you can download it.
+GoFullPage is one of the easiest extensions to use for making a whole page scroll on a Mac.
+You can click on the icon or use the shortcut Alt + Shift + P. The image will appear in a new tab, where you can download it.
 The app offers several formats for downloading, including PNG, JPEG, and PDF.